The County of Warren is now accepting applications for the following positions in the Sheriff’s Office:

 Accepting applications for part-time Court Security deputies.
 Law enforcement or jail certification required.
 Starting hourly rate is $16.00, approximately 16 – 24 hours per week.

-To obtain a job description, contact Warren County Administrator’s Office,
+To obtain a job description for any of these positions, contact Warren County Administrator’s Office,

 220 North Commerce Avenue, Suite 100, Front Royal, VA 22630,